Lucy Ewing: Storylines

 In the 1982-83 season, following the death of her grandfather Jock, Lucy inherited $5 million.
 She then became involved with Ray Krebbs' cousin Mickey Trotter, a relationship that ended with Mickey's death.
 Supposedly, the death was caused only by Sue Ellen's DUI.
 Actually, Sue Ellen was driving J.R.'s car when Mickey Trotter climbed into the car to try to stop her.
 The car was intentionally hit by Walt Driscoll, an enemy of J.R.'s who wanted to kill him.
-After finding out he had caused severe injuries to an innocent young man (Mickey was left paralysed and later became braindead), Driscoll then committed suicide.
-Mickey later died when Ray turned off his life support machine at his mother's request.
+After finding out he had caused severe injuries to an innocent young man (Mickey was left paralysed and later became brain-dead), Driscoll committed suicide.
+Mickey later died when Ray turned off his life-support machine at his mother's request.

 Over time, Lucy changed her ways and matured.
 Mitch and Lucy got back together and remarried in 1985.
 They then moved to Atlanta.
-However, their second marriage collapsed due to Mitch's work load as a doctor, and she decided to split up while visiting her family in Dallas in 1988.
+However, their second marriage collapsed due to Mitch's workload as a doctor, and she decided to split up while visiting her family in Dallas in 1988.
 Lucy and Mitch divorced for the second time in January 1989.
 In April 1990, Lucy decided to move to Italy.

-Lucy is briefly mentioned in the series finale "Conundrum", where it is revealed that in a life without her scheming and power-hungry uncle J.R., Lucy would never have been born.
+Lucy is briefly mentioned in the series finale, "Conundrum", where it is revealed that in a life without her scheming and power-hungry uncle J.R., Lucy would never have been born.
 She is also briefly mentioned in the 1996 television movie Dallas: J.R.
 Returns, but appears in neither the last episode nor the reunion film.